For many aspiring homeowners, a freehold townhouse can be a great option.

 Finding the perfect home that suits your lifestyle is a marathon, not a sprint.
 But this process can be a bit easier once you’ve narrowed down the type of home you're looking for.
 For many aspiring homeowners, a freehold townhouse can be a great option: it offers the space of a single-family house without the maintenance fees of a condo.
 This is the primary difference between a condo townhouse and a freehold townhouse.

 Owning a freehold townhouse is similar in nature to that of a semi-detached or detached home, in the sense that when you purchase the property, you’re the owner of the entire physical house, as well as the land.
 Compared to a condo townhouse, where you own just the unit and the exterior and amenities are owned by the condo corporation.
-A freehold townhouse does provide more ownership autonomy, but there are a few other factors to consider as to whether it’s the right fit for you.
+Purchasing a freehold townhouse means you own both the house and the land it occupies, granting a greater sense of autonomy and ownership.

 The pros of a freehold townhouse